levicherrin/aws-web-hosting/README.md

 ### API Gateway

-Create a new REST API that will recieve POST requests from the contact form then route the request to the lambda function.
+Create a new REST API that will receive POST requests from the contact form then route the request to the lambda function.

 ![Create API](docs/phase4/createAPI.jpg)